GIScience/gis-training-resource-center/content/en/Module_9/en_qgis_module_9_col_mhu_ex_1.md

 ## 4. Stress-Test the Layer's Assumption About Hospitals <a id="4-stress-test-the-layers-assumption-about-hospitals"></a>

 HeiGIT built the accessibility layer from *primary healthcare* facilities only.
 But a hospital can also provide primary care — so a municipio whose only facility is a hospital may be marked "unserved" in Task 3's map even though it isn't, in practice.
+%% THIS WAS ALSO JUST ASSUMPTION: The hospital access actually has the same gaps as the PHC access layers.

 1. **Select the hospitals** in your clinical OSM layer from Task 2:
    ```qgis